![]() |

 The Altesimplonstrasse |

 Take the Altesimplonstrasse out of the top left corner of the square.
-Watch for the footpath signs to the pass but after crossing a meadow, bear right because you need to get under the motorway, go up the ramp to Lingwurm.
-The path now starts to be labelled "Stockalperweg" &, with one exception, this is followed to the top of the pass.
+Watch for the footpath signs to the pass but after crossing a meadow, bear right because you need to get under the motorway to go up the ramp to Lingwurm.
+The path now starts to be labelled "Stockalperweg", Kaspar Stockalper (1619 - 1691) having improved the pack-horse track from 1634, as he had a trading concession over the pass & also built the huge palace in Brig.
+(Naploeon also improved the road, largely making a new one, which is more significant on going down the other side on this link).
+With one exception, the Stockalperweg is followed to the top of the pass.

 Brig, back from Lingwurm |